Electrostatics/electrostatics.github.io/README.md

 Live link at: http://sobolevnrm.github.io/apbs-pdb2pqr/

-NOTE: Correct CSS directory is in the _includes directory, use other css directories as default backups
+NOTE: Correct CSS directory is in the _includes directory, use other css directories as default backups Docs directory is in root, and uses Markdown